lorenzotomada/NS_continuation/tutorial.md

 The problem of the N-S equations in the considered geometry is indeed a bifurcation problem, when considering the parameter range, for instance, to be $\mathbb{P}=[0.5, 1.2]$.

-Indeed, while for values of $\mu> 0.96$ there is only one possible, symmetrical solution, for $\mu\approx 0.96$ a bifurcation happens, and three possible solutions are possible: the symmetrical one, and two asymmetrical ones, each one of them display a wall-hugging behaviour towards either the upper or the lower wall.
+Indeed, while for values of $\mu> 0.96$ there is only one possible solution, for $\mu\approx 0.96$ a bifurcation happens: uniqueness of the solution is lost, and three different branchs can be observed.

-It is important to stress that the asymmetrical solutions are stable, while the symmetrical one is not.
+The only possible configuration before the bifurcation point is a flow which is symmetrical with respect to the horizontal axis, and characterized by two symmetric vortices (called _Moffat eddies_) upstream and downstream of the expansion.

+For lower values of the viscosity, the inertial effects of the fluid become more important and the symmetry is broken in the two recirculation regions.
+Indeed, as the length of the recirculation zones increases, it is possible to observe a non-uniform decrease of the pressure along the vertical axis.

+Therefore, after the critical value $\mu^\ast$, one recirculation zone expands, whereas the other shrinks, giving rise to an asymmetric jet representing the wall-hugging behavior.

+After the bifurcation point, the symmetric flow becomes unstable, whereas the asymmetrical flows (bending towards either wall) become the stable configurations.
+Therefore, for high values of the corresponding Reynolds number, the model loses well-posedness, and we have to refer to the solution branches of a (supercritical) pitchfork bifurcation.

+Pitchork bifurcations are also referred to as _symmetry breaking_ bifurcations: as it is the case here, in bifurcating regime, solutions tend to be _less symmetrical_.

 <div style="display: grid; grid-template-columns: repeat(2, 1fr); gap: 10px; text-align: center;">